NansPellicari/UE4-TimelineSystem/README.md

 It is intended to be the most extensible as possible.
-So in its actual state, it is just a base class which embeds the necessary data to managed its lifetime.
+So in its actual state, it is just a base UObject which embeds the necessary data to managed its lifetime.
-You can specialized it with a dedicated **Blueprint asset** or in **c++ classes** (creating a [Decorator](https://refactoring.guru/design-patterns/decorator) of the [UNEventView](./Source/NansTimelineSystemUE4/Public/Event/EventView.h)) to do what your want.
+You can specialized it with a dedicated **Blueprint asset** or in **c++ classes** (creating a [Decorator](https://refactoring.guru/design-patterns/decorator) of the [UNEventBase](./Source/NansTimelineSystemUE4/Public/Event/EventBase.h)) to do what your want.
 To get some examples:

 *   I create a **scheduled event** to **trigger a message** to motivate the player when it cumulates an amount of succeeded actions during a determinate range of time.